Under the Financial Services Compensation Scheme (FSCS), customers are covered if their provider is regulated by the FCA or PRA.

-Guaranteed Equity Bonds are also covered.
+In addition, Guaranteed Equity Bonds are covered.
 They count as deposit accounts because the interest is determined by the stock market's performance.

-However, people will need to check with their Sipp provider which bank their cash is being held in.
-Should it be the same bank as they use for other accounts, the limit will be spread between them.
+However, people will need to check with their SIPP provider which bank their cash is being held in.
+Should it be the same bank as they use for other accounts, the limit will be spread between them as we explain below.

 Note that other pension schemes may fall under the category of investments, so it's worth checking with the specific financial firm what, if any, protection is available.

 We've got more on pension protections and ensuring your provider is regulated in this guide.